Could The 360 S6 Robot Vacuum Be The Roborock S5 Killer?

 Mopping & Bare floor performance

-The Xiaomi Roborock is equipped with a 140 ml water container and is able to mop for about 40-50 minutes until the water tank is emptied.
+The Roborock S5 is equipped with a 140 ml water container and can mop for about 40-50 minutes until the water tank is emptied.
 Fill the tank with water, side it underneath and the robot is ready to mop.

 The 360 S6 has a 150ml water tank and can be installed by a simple click.